xn-filatov/seiyaj_dapp/README.md

 ## Docker
 ### Prerequisites

-Before running the solution as a Docker cintainer you must have:
+Before running the solution as a Docker container you must have:

-1. Installed dependencies with `yarn install`
+1. Set up  the `.env` files for the Dapp and Authentication server
-2. Set up  the `.env` files for the Dapp and Authentication server
+2. Installed NodeJS and Yarn
 3. Docker installed on your computer

 ### Running in Docker